Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Abstract

 \section{Abstract}

-We propose a kinematic wave based Deep Convolutional Neural Network (Deep CNN) to estimate high resolution traffic speed dynamics from sparse probe vehicle trajectories.
-To that end, we introduce two key approaches that allow us to incorporate kinematic wave theory principles to improve the robustness of existing learning-based estimation methods.
-First, we use an anisotropic traffic-based kernel for the CNN.
-This kernel is designed to explicitly take forward and backward traffic wave propagation characteristics into account during reconstruction in the space-time domain.
-Second, we use simulated data for training the CNN.
-This implicitly imposes physical constraints on the patterns learned by the CNN, providing an alternate, unrestricted way to integrate complex traffic behaviors into learning models.
-We present the speed fields estimated using the anisotropic kernel and highlight its advantages over its isotropic counterpart in terms of predicting shockwave dynamics.
-Furthermore, we test the transferability of the trained model to real traffic by using two datasets: the Next Generation Simulation (NGSIM) program and the Highway Drone (HighD) dataset.
-Finally, we present an ensemble version of the CNN that allows us to handle multiple (and unknown) probe vehicle penetration rates.
-The results demonstrate that anisotropic kernels can reduce model complexity while improving the correctness of the estimation, and that simulation-based training is a viable alternative to model fitting using real-world data.
-This suggests that exploiting prior traffic knowledge adds value to learning-based estimation methods, and that there is great potential in exploring broader approaches to do so.
+We propose a kinematic wave-based Deep Convolutional Neural Network (Deep CNN) to estimate high-resolution traffic speed fields from sparse probe vehicle trajectories.
+We introduce two key approaches that allow us to incorporate kinematic wave theory principles to improve the robustness of existing learning-based estimation methods.
+First, we propose an anisotropic traffic kernel for the Deep CNN.
+The anisotropic kernel explicitly accounts for space-time correlations in macroscopic traffic and effectively reduces the number of trainable parameters in the Deep CNN model.
+Second, we propose to use simulated data for training the Deep CNN.
+Using a targeted simulated data for training provides an implicit way to impose desirable traffic physical features on the learning model.
+In the experiments, we highlight the benefits of using anisotropic kernels and evaluate the transferability of the trained model to real-world traffic using the Next Generation Simulation (NGSIM) and the German Highway Drone (HighD) datasets.
+The results demonstrate that anisotropic kernels significantly reduce model complexity and model over-fitting, and improve the physical correctness of the estimated speed fields.
+We find that model complexity scales linearly with problem size for anisotropic kernels compared to quadratic scaling for isotropic kernels.
+Furthermore, evaluation on real-world datasets shows acceptable performance, which establishes that simulation-based training is a viable surrogate to learning from real-world data.
+Finally, a comparison with standard estimation techniques shows the superior estimation accuracy of the proposed method.